-Content is crucial for a business to grow.
-It can help you generate leads, build trust with your target audience and establish your expertise.
-To effectively create content, you need a content strategy.
+Content is crucial for business growth.
+It can help you generate leads, build trust with your target audience and establish expertise.
+To create content effectively, you need a content strategy.

 A content strategy ensures you aren’t aimlessly creating content for content’s sake.
 Designing and implementing a plan allows you to produce more impactful work that meets your short- and long-term goals.
 By examining your audience and your company’s objectives, you can set intentional targets and track them against benchmarks that help you determine if your content is driving the intended outcomes.

-There’s a lot to consider when creating a content strategy.
+There’s much to consider when creating a content strategy.
 Read on to learn how to create one that delivers results.

 What is a content strategy?

 A content strategy is the planning, development, distribution, management and oversight of your online content.
-It’s part of a broader marketing strategy and should align to specific business goals, particularly as they relate to sales and marketing.
+It’s part of a broader marketing strategy and should align with specific business goals, particularly as they relate to marketing and sales goals.
 Whether you want to increase revenue or grow traffic, a content strategy can help you get there.

 What is included in a content strategy?

-Why you're creating content.
-Devising topics and attacking keywords will be much easier when you have a clear goal.
-For example, if you want to drive more sales, you might consider developing product reviews and best picks lists of items you keep in stock.
-This content can be linked to e-commerce pages and deployed on your blog, via email, and on social media.
+- Why are you creating content?
+Devising topics and choosing keywords will be much easier when your content strategy has a clear goal.
+For example, if you want to boost sales, consider crafting product reviews and best picks lists of items you keep in stock.
+This content can be linked to e-commerce pages and sent via your blog, email marketing campaigns and social media.

-Whom you are targeting.
+- Who are you targeting?
 It’s impossible to create a successful content strategy without pinpointing your audience first.
 Consider your target consumers and how you can solve their problems.
-You also want to think about how you will engage them throughout the piece and in all subsequently published content.
+Think about how you’ll engage them throughout the piece and in all subsequently published content.

 - What are your content goals?
 What do you hope your content will achieve?
 Consider concrete goals with clear key performance indicators (KPIs).
 For example, you may want to create a blog to increase website traffic and user engagement.
-A concrete goal with clear KPIs might be “Rank on page 1 for two major keywords in Q1” or “Improve average time on page by 15% by EOY.”
+A concrete goal with clear KPIs might be “Rank on page 1 for two major keywords in Q1” or “Improve average time on page by 15 percent by EOY.”

-How you stand out.
-Think about your company and what it stands for.
-Focusing on what makes your business distinct from your competitors can help you build a stronger content strategy.
+- How will you stand out?
+Consider your company and what it stands for.
+Focusing on what distinguishes your business from competitors can help you build a more robust content strategy.

-- Where you will tell your story.
-Your plan should include the channels or platforms you will use to deliver your content.
+- Where will you tell your story?
+Your content strategy should include the channels or platforms you’ll use to deliver your content.
 From social media platforms to email marketing and more, your content should be repurposed and optimized for distribution far and wide.
 Consider each channel and how your content should be framed.
 You should also think through how they will work together to tell a cohesive story about your business.

-As you build a content strategy, you may also want to consider:
+As you build a content strategy, you may also want to consider the following questions: